Karachi Sindh, Pakistan Travel Guide

 Focus on practical aspects to ensure a comfortable and hassle-free sightseeing experience throughout Karachi.

-This applies to all holy sites and most public places for cultural respect.
+This applies to all holy sites and the majority of public places for cultural respect.

 Prioritize personal safety by staying vigilant and aware of your surroundings, especially in crowded areas or unfamiliar locales.